 The attitude to be adopted by modern-day doctors

-There is no point denying that many people consider using traditional methods of treatment along with western ones.
-The reason being that a patient is expecting fast recovery and is promised few to no side-effects with the use of TCM.
-However, the interaction of drugs with herbal supplements may have side-effects.
-Only if doctors show their openness to discuss the ideas, a patient can fully admit that they are TCM aficionados as well.
-This will help in assessing medical situations better and observing whether the combination of both is more effective.
+There is no point denying that many people consider using traditional treatment methods along with western ones.
+The reason is that a patient is expecting fast recovery and is promised few to no side effects with the use of TCM.
+However, the interaction of drugs with herbal supplements may have side effects.
+Only if doctors show their openness to discuss the ideas can a patient fully admit that they are TCM aficionados.
+This will help assess medical situations better and observe whether the combination of both is more effective.

-While most people visit TCM practitioners, they must not hide from their doctors about complementary therapies they are using.
-It will help them undergo a carefully analysed treatment that is effective and safe for the patient.
-Moreover, as TCM is widely used by people in this region of the globe, it is crucial to find reliable health insurance in Singapore for TCM.
+While most people visit TCM practitioners, they must not hide from their doctors about the complementary therapies they are using.
+It will help them undergo a carefully analyzed, effective, and safe treatment for the patient.
+Moreover, as TCM is widely used by people in this region, finding reliable health insurance in Singapore for TCM is crucial.

-As TCM is mostly prepared by patients or families at home, the quantitative and qualitative factors in such medicine are lacking.
-As a patient visits the doctor and elaborates how they have been consuming herbal medicines, the doctor will observe the mechanism followed and will offer a comprehensive solution.
+As TCM is mainly prepared by patients or families at home, the quantitative and qualitative factors in such medicine are lacking.
+As a patient visits the doctor and elaborates how they have been consuming herbal medication, the doctor will observe the mechanism followed and offer a comprehensive solution.

-This is only possible when doctors take an interest in gaining knowledge about commonly used TCM.
+This is only possible when doctors are interested in gaining knowledge about commonly used TCM.
 This will not only ensure effective doctor-patient communication but can also benefit the patient with prompt health results.
-Alongside the patient can also look for health insurance in Singapore when going through a medical treatment.
+The patient can also look for health insurance in Singapore through medical treatment.

-BLACAZ is highly recommended for a tailored health policy program that will cover all the aspects of medical treatment to suit your requirements.
+BLACAZ is highly recommended for a tailored health policy program that will cover all the aspects of medical treatment, including the coverage for TCM to suit your requirements.
 Contact us today.